Sanjay8874/OnlineTest-in-Java/README.md

 # OnlineTest-in-Java
-This is java codeing in this we usejava swing for online testing in java.
+This is java codeing in this we use java swing for online testing in java.